rushtehrani/blog/content/post/using-kubernetes-api.md

 })
 ```

-Note that `Pods` [aren't durable](http://kubernetes.io/docs/user-guide/pods/#durability-of-pods-or-lack-thereof), so if you want your `Pod` to survive node failures and maintenance, you would need to create a [replication controller](http://kubernetes.io/docs/user-guide/replication-controller/#what-is-a-replication-controller).
+Note that `Pods` [aren't durable](http://kubernetes.io/docs/user-guide/pods/#durability-of-pods-or-lack-thereof), so if you want your `Pod` to survive node failures and maintenance, you would need to create a [replication controller](http://kubernetes.io/docs/user-guide/replication-controller/#what-is-a-replication-controller) or a [Deployment](http://kubernetes.io/docs/user-guide/deployments/).

-If we want to make our `Pod` publicly accessible, we can do so via a Kubernetes `Service`.
+We can also make our `Pods` publicly accessible via [Services](http://kubernetes.io/docs/user-guide/services/).
 Since `Services` use label selectors to target `Pods`, we'd first need to update our `Pod` to include a label:

 ```Go
 // Set Pod label so that we can expose it in a service